thomasabishop/eolas/zk/Dates_in_Python.md

 ### Creating Date Objects

-To create a date object, you can use `datetime.date`, specifying the year, month, and day.
+To create a date object, use `datetime.date`, specifying the year, month, and day.

 ```python
 some_date = datetime.date(2021, 9, 30)